 A business should aim to showcase equality and diversity in the workplace, in the sense that any applicant or employee is given fair treatment to carry out their job without issue.
 It may come as a surprise, but not every business is free of discrimination and often, the employment of disabled candidates can be seriously overlooked.

 The cost of hiring a disabled employee doesn’t have to be expensive, but several reasonable alterations may have to be made for disabled employees to go about their tasks without struggle.
 For example, adapting the premises of the workplace and adapting equipment for those with physical impediments.
-For those with phycological disabilities; presenting information in other formats and allowing extra time for tasks may be necessary.
+For those with psychological disabilities, presenting information in other formats and allowing extra time for tasks may be necessary.

 Making sure a business welcomes disability within the workplace is not only the correct thing to do, but it also welcomes a vast selection of benefits too.
 Encouraging applications from disabled candidates will not only portray a good image for a business but will also: